 a broad range of pathogens, does it fast and does it cheaply.
 So do

 Our tablets check all three boxes.
-When you can have a quart of what
+You can have what

-is likely the world’s most effective disinfectant solution, that
+is likely the world’s most effective disinfectant solution; one that

 kills/inactivates a long list of pathogens, including, according to